I Love Baseball...

 So I was extremely delighted when I read this

 Major League Baseball announced... the launch of a national campaign called "Welcome Back Veterans."
 This is an apolitical series of national fundraising and awareness initiatives over the Fourth of July weekend and Sept.
-11 to support the ongoing return of Iraq and Afghanistan veterans, an effort started by a group of citizens led by Mets chairman Fred Wilpon with the full support of MLB, Major League Baseball Advanced Media and the McCormick Foundation.
+11 to support the ongoing return of Iraq and Afghanistan veterans, an effort started by a group of citizens led by Mets chairman Fred Wilpon with the full support of MLB, Major League Baseball Advanced Media and the McCormick Foundation.and

 For games throughout the July 4 weekend and on Sept.
 11, all MLB clubs will wear "Stars & Stripes" caps that are available for sale to the public, with a portion of the proceeds going to Welcome Back Veterans.
 These official New Era caps can be purchased at the MLB.com Shop, a way to help others.